 Resolved issues are Known Issues which were not fixed as part of the previous release lifecycle, but which have now been resolved in the latest release.
-They can also be issues found during the Alpha and Beta testing of the current release, which were resolved before the final deployment of the associated Member release.
+They can also be issues found during testing of the current release, which were resolved before the final deployment of the Production release.
 Finally they can be issues which were reported or found during the testing phase, but which have been closed without any action taken.

 3.3.
 Technical updates